-Successful fleet managers must sign a funding deed with the office.
+Successful fleet managers must sign a funding deed with the Office.

-All incentive payments are conditional upon the execution of the incentive funding deed by both the successful fleet managers and the office.
+All incentive payments are conditional upon the execution of the incentive funding deed by both the successful fleet managers and the Office.

-Fleet managers must make sure that funding offers are kept confidential until their funding deed with the office has been executed.
-Successful fleet managers must provide the office with the following information, using the online bidding platform.
+Fleet managers must make sure that funding offers are kept confidential until their funding deed with the Office has been executed.
+Successful fleet managers must provide the Office with the following information, using the online bidding platform.

-Required information Timeframe Individual fleets stream signed funding deed. within 15 business days from notification of bid results. if buying, purchase order(s) for the identified EVs in case of a leasing arrangement, the leasing quote/order for the new EV(s), signed off by both the lessee and the lessor. after the funding deed execution and within 40 business days from notification of bid results. proof of EVs' registration in NSW proof of purchase of the smart base charging equipment. within 180 business days from notification of bid results.
-Aggregators stream signed funding deed. within 15 business days from notification of bid results. purchase orders for the identified EVs a TCO gap report for the ordered EVs with assumptions and including the final estimated emissions abated customers' fleet structure information signed declaration by the customer/s, confirming the number of EVs to be leased, the number of smart chargers procured and the value of the incentive included in the leasing package. after the funding deed execution and within 60 business days from notification of bid results. proof of EVs' registration in NSW proof of purchase of the smart base charging equipment. within 180 business days from notification of bid results.
+Required information Timeframe Individual fleets stream signed funding deed.
+Within 30 business days from notification of bid results. if buying, purchase order(s) for the identified EVs in case of a leasing arrangement, the leasing quote/order for the new EV(s), signed off by both the lessee and the lessor.
+After the funding deed execution and within 80 business days from notification of bid results. proof of EVs' registration in NSW proof of purchase of the smart base charging equipment, including number of charging points and/or CaaS contractual arrangement covering customer subscription offer, location, term and number of charging points (if applicable).
+Within 180 business days from notification of bid results.
+Aggregators stream • signed funding deed.
+Within 30 business days from notification of bid results. purchase orders for the identified EVs a TCO gap report for the ordered EVs with assumptions and including the final estimated emissions abated customers' fleet structure information signed declaration by the customer/s, confirming the number of EVs to be leased, the number of smart charging points purchased and/or CaaS solution procured, and the value of the incentive included in the leasing package.
+After the funding deed execution and within 80 business days from notification of bid results (or within the extension granted). proof of EVs' registration in NSW proof of purchase of the smart base charging equipment, including number of charging points and/or CaaS contractual arrangement covering customer subscription offer, location, term and number of charging points (if applicable).
+Within 180 business days from notification of bid results (or within the extension granted).

-Information to be provided by successful fleet managers to receive payment.
+Table 8 Information to be provided by successful fleet managers to receive payment.

-If successful organisations do not comply with the requirements above, they lose the right to access the incentive.
-The office may grant extensions to the registration term if the fleet manager's reason for the delay is acceptable and adequate evidence is provided.
+If successful organisations do not comply with the requirements in Table 8 above, they lose the right to access the incentive.
+The Office may grant extensions to the timeframes outlined above, if the fleet manager's reason for the delay is acceptable and adequate evidence is provided.
+Please refer to pages 29-32 on evidence required to address delays in vehicle supply.

-Funding timings.
+Figure 12 Funding timings.